With flags and fireworks, Syrians celebrate one year since fall of al-Assad

 - list 4 of 4Syria’s Prison of Secrets: The Search for Sednaya’s Missing

-Syria’s President Ahmed al-Sharaa, wearing a military uniform, performed the dawn prayer at the Umayyad Mosque in Damascus early in the morning to mark the anniversary.
+Syria’s President Ahmed al-Sharaa, wearing a military uniform, performed the dawn prayer at the Umayyad Mosque in the capital, Damascus, early in the morning to mark the anniversary.

 In a speech after the prayers, al-Sharaa pledged to rebuild Syria.

 “No one will stand in our way, no matter how big or powerful they are, and no obstacles will stand in our way.
-We will face all challenges, God willing,” said al-Sharaa, who led the opposition forces that on December 8, 2024 seized the capital, Damascus.
+We will face all challenges, God willing,” al-Sharaa, who led the opposition forces that seized Damascus on December 8, 2024, said.

 “From its north to its south and from its east to its west, we will rebuild a strong Syria with a structure befitting its present and its past, and we will rebuild it to support the oppressed and to establish justice among the people.”

-Military parades organised by the Defence Ministry took place in Damascus and across several provinces, including in Hama, Homs and Deir Az Zor.
+Military parades organised by the Ministry of Defence took place in Damascus and across several provinces, including in Hama, Homs and Deir Az Zor.

 ‘Only a part of the dream came true’